crocotelementry/F1_GO/README.md

 ## Usage
 *F1_GO* is ran by running the main executable.
 Some features that are critical to *F1_GO's* usability are able to be ran from the terminal window in which you start *F1_GO*, but it is not recommended.
-Before starting *F1_GO*, make sure your Redis database is up and running, if it isn't, start it before starting *F1_GO*.After *F1_GO* is started, all that is needed is to access the websocket from a web browser at the following address: *http://localhost:8080/*
+Before starting *F1_GO*, make sure your Redis database is up and running, if it isn't, start it before starting *F1_GO*.
+After *F1_GO* is started, all that is needed is to access the websocket from a web browser at the following address: *http://localhost:8080/*

 To check if your Redis database is up and running:
 ```bash